celinaisthegreat/Web-Development/README.md

 # Let vs Const vs Var
 * let-Can change value also new way
 * const-Can't change value
 * var-Can change value but is old way
+* Using var, you can redeclare a variable in javascript and it will update the value of the variable
+* Using let, you can't redeclare a variable in javascript
+* In var variable, you can give the value to the variable after or before the declaration
+* In let variable, you should give the value to the variable after the declaration
 # Data-types in Javascript
 * number-Thing that store decimals and intergers
 * undefined-Will show if you don't put any value into the variable